sebastianpixel/DependencyInjection/README.md

 ```

 As initializers of properties (and Property Wrappers for that matter) are called before `self` is available in Swift only hard coded arguments could be provided in initalizers of `@Inject` and `@LazyInject`.
 Parameterized resolution is therefore currently limited to the `resolve` method of `DIContainer` as shown above.

+### Thread safety
+Registering as well as resolving dependencies is handled on a dedicated synchronous and reentrant queue.